Diminished Value Claims: Alabama

 In Alabama, diminished value has been recognized as a measure of damages when an action is brought by a third party.

 King Motor Co. v.
 Wilson, 612 So.
-2d 1153 (Ala.1992) is a supreme court case where experts agreed that the previously damaged automobile was worth less than an automobile that had never sustained damage.
+2d 1153 (Ala.1992) is a Supreme Court case where experts agreed that a previously damaged automobile was worth less than an automobile that had never sustained damage.

 Coffee County Comm’n v.
 Smith, 480 So.2d 1194 (Ala.1985) the court found that the proper measure of damages was the difference in the value of the property before and after the damage.

-To file a diminished value claim in Alabama, you first need to know the actual reduced value of the vehicle.
+To file a diminished value claim in this state, you first need to know the actual reduced value of the vehicle.

-To do this, you must work with an independent auto appraiser who will review the damage and provide an accurate, reliable assessment of the vehicle.
-Working with an appraiser is far more reliable than formulas or online calculators, which are often disregarded by the insurance companies.
+To do this, you must work with an independent auto appraiser who will review the damage and provide an accurate, reliable diminished value assessment of the vehicle.
+Working with an appraiser is far more reliable than simple formulas or online calculators, which are often disregarded by insurance companies.

 Once you have a number for the diminished value claim, you will need to contact the insurance company of the at-fault driver and inform the company that you will be making a claim.
-You may have to cooperate with the company and provide information, then you will wait for the insurance company to complete their review process.
+You may have to cooperate with the company and provide information such as a certified diminished value appraisal, then wait for the insurance company to complete its review process.

-Once they have completed their investigation, you should receive a check for the diminished value on your vehicle.
+Once they have completed their investigation, you should receive a check for the diminished value of your vehicle.

 Alabama Diminished Value Claims and Getting Full Compensation